 The car is HPI clear and free from accident damage.
 It is close to 170,000 miles and has been in regular use its entire life.

 Cars like this are a rare find, and cost comparisons hard to reference.
 When I commissioned the 3.8 rebuild two years ago there was a narrow body C2 with 140k mileage and a 3.8 build listed with RPM Technic at £65k.
 It sold very quickly.
-There is wide body car with similar mileage to my car currently listed with Northway at £58k but with the original 3.6 motor and is a good barometer for a non X51 conversion.
+There was wide body car with similar mileage to my car was listed with Northway at £58k October 2020 but with the original 3.6 motor only a barometer for a non X51 conversion – it sold quickly.
+The only 1997 3.8 conversion wide body like my car currently for sale is a 993 C4S listed at Hofmann’s for £110k.